MiguelAngel82/crudExample-SB/README.md

  - `PostService`.
 Contaisn all the business logic about post:
 	 - `getLatestPost`: gets the first post order by "postedOn", descending.
 	 - `list`: gets all posts order by "postedOn", descending.
-	 - `getBySlug`: get a post by slug.
+	 - `getBySlug`: gets a post by slug.
 	 - `listByAuthor`: gets all posts by author and order by "postedOn", descending.
 	 - `get`: gets a post by id.
 	 - `save`: saves the post given.